kbessonov1984/RealEstateCanadaDataAggregator/README.md

 # RealEstateCanadaDataAggregator
-This short utility will aggregate data from various real-estate websites into spreadsheets for easier real-estate search and trends identification
+This short utility will aggregate data from saved HTML file to a tab-delimited text file for easiaer property search.
+See example folder for test files.